CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/teamshift.md

 The first requirement and mandatory one, is having the possibility to access Amazon Cloud URLs and IPs adresses.

-Team Shift is a new CrossKnowledge solution which requires the following environment on the customer side to run properly:
+TeamSHIFT is a new CrossKnowledge solution which requires the following environment on the customer side to run properly:

 <table>
     <tbody>